International Food Safety Training Lab

 JIFSAN was established between the United States Food and Drug Administration and the University of Maryland in April 1996.
 The Institute is a jointly administered, multidisciplinary research and education program and includes research components from the FDA Centers for Food Safety and Applied Nutrition and Veterinary Medicine, and the University of Maryland.

-IFSTL is located in M-Square, the University of Maryland research park, next-door neighbors to the US FDA's Center for Food Safety and Applied Nutrition (CFSAN).
+IFSTL is located in M-Square, the University of Maryland research park, next door neighbors to the US FDA's Center for Food Safety and Applied Nutrition (CFSAN), College Park, MD.
 This close proximity facilitates the participation of FDA scientists as trainers at IFSTL.